-PROSPECTUS
+PRELIMINARY PROSPECTUS

-5,374,033 Ordinary Shares (Including Ordinary Shares in the Form of American Depositary Shares)
+5,319,148 Ordinary Shares (Including Ordinary Shares in the Form of American Depositary Shares)

-€20.00 per Ordinary Share
+€ per Ordinary Share

-\$23.26 per American Depositary Share
+\$ per American Depositary Share

-ERYTECH Pharma S.A. is offering an aggregate of 5,374,033 ordinary shares in a global offering.
+ERYTECH Pharma S.A. is offering an aggregate of 5,319,148 ordinary shares in a global offering.

-ERYTECH Pharma S.A. is offering 4,686,106 ordinary shares in the form of American Depositary Shares, or ADSs, in the United States, referred to herein as the U.S. offering.
+ERYTECH Pharma S.A. is offering 4,255,318 ordinary shares in the form of American Depositary Shares, or ADSs, in the United States, referred to herein as the U.S. offering.
 Each ADS represents the right to receive one ordinary share and the ADSs may be evidenced by American Depositary Receipts, or ADRs.
 This is our initial public offering of our ADSs in the United States.
-Our ADSs have been approved for listing on the Nasdaq Global Select Market under the symbol "ERYP."
+We have applied to list our ADSs on the Nasdaq Global Market under the symbol "ERYP."

-ERYTECH Pharma S.A. is concurrently offering 687,927 ordinary shares in Europe and countries outside of the United States and Canada in a private placement, referred to herein as the European private placement.
+ERYTECH Pharma S.A. is concurrently offering 1,063,830 ordinary shares in Europe and countries outside of the United States and Canada in a private placement, referred to herein as the European private placement.
 Our ordinary shares are listed on Euronext Paris under the symbol "ERYP."
-The offering price is \$23.26 per ADS, or €20.00 per ordinary shares.
-On November 9, 2017, the last reported sale price of our ordinary shares on Euronext Paris was €21.45 per ordinary share, equivalent to a price of \$24.95 per ADS, based on an exchange rate of €0.8598 per U.S. dollar.
+The offering price is expected to be between \$23.00 and \$24.00 per ADS, or between €19.75 and €20.50 per ordinary share.
+The final offering price per ADS in U.S. dollars and the corresponding offering price per ordinary share in euros will be determined by reference to the prevailing market prices of our ordinary shares on Euronext Paris after taking into account market conditions and other factors, but will not be lower than a price that is 20% below the volume-weighted average price of our ordinary shares on Euronext Paris for the three trading days preceding the day on which the offering price will be determined.
+On November 3, 2017, the last reported sale price of our ordinary shares on Euronext Paris was €24.86 per ordinary share, equivalent to a price of \$28.79 per ADS, assuming an exchange rate of €0.8636 per U.S. dollar.

 The closings of the U.S. offering and the European private placement, which are together referred to as the global offering, will occur simultaneously.
+The total number of ordinary shares (including in the form of ADSs) in the U.S. offering and the European private placement is subject to reallocation between these offerings as permitted under applicable laws and regulations.